veebch/photon/README.md

 - A Photodiode                  (fast and accurate measurement in case we end up writing code that is clever enough to measure studio flash)
 - A LiPo Battery
 - A roll-on Deodorant bottle
-- A 3d printed insert for said deoderant bottle
+- A 3d printed insert for said deodorant bottle